12 Things You Might Not Know About A Christmas Story (Even Though You've Seen It 90 Times)

 3. For anyone keeping count, Ralphie says he wants the Red Ryder BB Gun 28 times throughout the course of the movie.
 That's approximately once every three minutes and 20 seconds.

 4. Peter Billingsley, AKA Ralphie, has been good friends with Vince Vaughn since they both appeared in the CBS Schoolbreak Special (their version of the after-school special) in the early '90s.
 He doesn't do much acting these days, but he did make a surprise appearance on the "Vince Vaughn Wild West Comedy Show" in Memphis, Tenn., in 2005.
 Peter's doing quite well for himself, though.
-He was the executive producer of Iron Man and had a brief bit as William Ginter Riva "“ I've seen Iron Man twice, but I can't place his character.
-I'll have to go back and look.
-Peter also executive produced Vince's latest movie, Four Christmases (which he also had a cameo in), as well as 2006's The Break-Up.
+He was the executive producer of Iron Man and had a brief bit as William Ginter Riva.
+He also executive produced Four Christmases (which he had a cameo in), The Break-Up, and the TBS sitcom Sullivan & Son.

 5. Mythbusters tested whether it was possible to get your tongue truly stuck on a piece of cold metal.
 Guess what?
 It is.
 So don't triple dog dare your best friend to try it.